wallabag/wallabag/README.md

-# what is poche ?
+# what is wallabag ?
-Abandon Pocket, Instapaper and other Readability service : adopt poche.
+Abandon proprietary readability service : adopt wallabag.
 It is the same, but it is free (like in freedom) and open source.

 ## Some features
 * adding, deleting, archiving and setting as favorite a link